 It also increased damage risks to the items stored in the unit.
 You’ll find in 2020 and beyond with professional storage services a set of choices to consider.
 The industry now offers several solutions to meet more of your unique needs.
 If you need storage services today, please contact us at (212) 321-3976.

 Although some providers don’t offer every storage service option, a wide variety of options is available at most properties.
 Here are the types to review.

 1. Basic Storage Unit

 This option provides essential storage needs.
-It provides a place for item storage with fewer confidentiality or privacy options.
+It provides a place for item storage with less confidentiality or privacy options.
 Most units have a single lock that you access with a key provided by the facility, with access often limited to regular business hours.
 You may have the option to add a personal padlock to the door after storing your belongings.

 The benefit of this choice is its price.
 If you need something fast and temporary near your home, it may be a viable solution.

 With this storage option, you’ll have less risk of external theft when you need extra room for your belongings.
 The actual setup varies by what each provider believes to be the primary security concerns for their location, which means you may see one or several of these protective measures in place.

 Some units may offer Internet or phone access.
 Most facilities provide around-the-clock access to your belongings with this selection.
 The property may be open-access during regular business hours, only instituting the protective measures after locking up for the day.